bpfeuty/CRN_fluxspace/README.md

 GNU Fortran (Ubuntu 11.4.0-1ubuntu1~22.04) 11.4.0
 Copyright (C) 2021 Free Software Foundation, Inc.

-Some Fortran programs require the LAPACK, MINPACK and SEULEX libraries.
-These libraries can be installed on a Linux system and linked to gfortran using the following commands
+Some Fortran programs require the LAPACK, MINPACK, and SEULEX libraries.
+These libraries can be installed on a Linux system and linked to gfortran using the following commands:
+> apt-get install liblapack-dev

 > apt-get install minpack-dev

-> apt-get install lapack-dev

 > cp libseulex2.a /usr/lib/